catedu/python-for-person-in-everybody/en/02-variables.md

 Use the Python interpreter to check your answers.

-Exercise 5: Write a program which prompts the user for a Celsius temperature, convert the temperature to Fahrenheit, and print out the converted temperature.
+**Exercise 5**: Write a program which prompts the user for a Celsius temperature, convert the temperature to Fahrenheit, and print out the converted temperature.

 ---

-1. In Python 2.0, this function was named `raw_input`.[↩](#fnref1)
+[^1]: In Python 2.0, this function was named `raw_input`.
-1. See [http://en.wikipedia.org/wiki/Mnemonic](http://en.wikipedia.org/wiki/Mnemonic) for an extended description of the word "mnemonic".[↩](#fnref2)
+[^2]: See [http://en.wikipedia.org/wiki/Mnemonic](http://en.wikipedia.org/wiki/Mnemonic) for an extended description of the word "mnemonic".